tensorflow/docs/site/en/api_docs/python/tf/keras/Sequential.md

 )
 ```

-Loads all layer weights, either from a TensorFlow or an HDF5 weight file.
+Loads all layer weights from a HDF5 save file.

-If `by_name` is False weights are loaded based on the network's
+If `by_name` is False (default) weights are loaded
+based on the network's topology, meaning the architecture
-topology.
-This means the architecture should be the same as when the weights
+should be the same as when the weights were saved.
-were saved.
-Note that layers that don't have weights are not taken into
+Note that layers that don't have weights are not taken
-account in the topological ordering, so adding or removing layers is fine as
+into account in the topological ordering, so adding or
-long as they don't have weights.
+removing layers is fine as long as they don't have weights.

-If `by_name` is True, weights are loaded into layers only if they share the
+If `by_name` is True, weights are loaded into layers
-same name.
-This is useful for fine-tuning or transfer-learning models where
+only if they share the same name.
+This is useful
+for fine-tuning or transfer-learning models where
 some of the layers have changed.

-Only topological loading (`by_name=False`) is supported when loading weights
-from the TensorFlow format.
-Note that topological loading differs slightly
-between TensorFlow and HDF5 formats for user-defined classes inheriting from
-<a href="../../tf/keras/Model"><code>tf.keras.Model</code></a>: HDF5 loads based on a flattened list of weights, while the
-TensorFlow format loads based on the object-local names of attributes to
-which layers are assigned in the `Model`'s constructor.

 #### Arguments:

 * <b>`filepath`</b>: String, path to the weights file to load.
-For weight files in
-        TensorFlow format, this is the file prefix (the same as was passed
-        to `save_weights`).
-* <b>`by_name`</b>: Boolean, whether to load weights by name or by topological
+* <b>`by_name`</b>: Boolean, whether to load weights by name
-        order.
-Only topological loading is supported for weight files in
-        TensorFlow format.

-#### Returns:

-When loading a weight file in TensorFlow format, returns the same status
-object as <a href="../../tf/train/Checkpoint#restore"><code>tf.train.Checkpoint.restore</code></a>.
-When graph building, restore
-ops are run automatically as soon as the network is built (on first call
-for user-defined classes inheriting from `Model`, immediately if it is
-already built).

-When loading weights in HDF5 format, returns `None`.
+        or by topological order.

 #### Raises:

-* <b>`ImportError`</b>: If h5py is not available and the weight file is in HDF5
+* <b>`ImportError`</b>: If h5py is not available.
-        format.

 <h3 id="pop"><code>pop</code></h3>